 - Father’s Day

-- Father’s day is just around the corner on June 16th so finish up filling your boards with dad friendly meals in the first half of June to be ready!
+- Father’s day is just around the corner so finish up filling your boards with dad friendly meals in the first half of June to be ready!
 Focus on bacon dishes, steaks, burgers, pizzas, dishes that incorporate beer, grilling/smoking recipes, breakfast ideas, chicken wings, plus the drinks!
 Whiskeys, bourbons, wines, etc. Now, my father is not a drinker, so in his household, we get drunk off dessert.
 So don’t forget about the chocolate!
 Cakes, cookies, brownies, ice cream, and more!